There's lots to see and do in Abu Dhabi.

 Finally, there’s a great focus on family here.
 There are very few places I feel it’s unacceptable to turn up with your children.
 Rich diversity is normal; people looking different, eating different things, and using different languages, is all very normal, and I’m grateful for the cultural awareness that’s giving my children.

 I’m able to give them a new normal, different to my own childhood and upbringing.
-For me, that was a compelling reason to come, and it continues to be a pretty good reason to stay.
+For me, that was a compelling reason to come.

 NYU Abu Dhabi is an institution in and of Abu Dhabi, in and of New York and the world.
 Our community is animated by inspiring faculty, students, and staff working together in a dynamic city.
 Read and download our latest publications about working at NYU Abu Dhabi.